By Dr. Perry, PhD

 5. Highly sensitive to criticism

-This article is not meant to diagnose or be a guide for self-diagnoses.
+This article is not meant to diagnose or be a guide for self-diagnosis.
 The sole purpose of this article is strictly for educational purposes.

 “We specialize in a solution-focused approach to psychotherapy, specifically treating depression, anxiety, relationship issues and narcissistic abuse.”